 Day 6: We’ll depart Fraser’s Hill this morning, birding along the Gap Road as we go.
 We should find Rufous-bellied Swallow, and we’ll also check the bamboo forests we pass for the elusive Bamboo Woodpecker.
 This bamboo specialist is scarce throughout its range, but this area is easily the best place to look for it.

-Later in the afternoon, we’ll drive east to Jerantut and Kuala Tembeling and then travel by boat for about two hours up the Tembeling River to the headquarters of Taman Negara at Kuala Tahan.
-As we cruise in our outboard-driven canopied longboats, we’ll see riparian species such as Black-capped Kingfisher, Straw-headed Bulbul and possibly raptors and hornbills as they cross the river or move along its banks.
-We should arrive at our destination in the late afternoon.
+After a stop for lunch at the town of Raub, we’ll drive east to Jerantut and Kuala Tembeling and then continue by car for about two hours following the course of the Tembeling River to the headquarters of Taman Negara at Kuala Tahan.
+We should arrive at our destination in the mid-afternoon for our first birding session in this bird rich area.
 Night in Taman Negara.

 This tour is arranged by our American partner WINGS